 You can click through on an individual issue to view more detailed information about the issue, including a sample playback of a user encountering the issue within a session.
 This is designed to give you information to help you categorize the severity and priority of the issue.
 For example, issues that block users within a critical sign-up or checkout flow may be deemed higher-priority than issues that occur silently with no real user impact.

-Below the playback is additional information related to the error.
+Below the playback of sessions in the Sessions tab, there is additional information related to each occurrence of the error.
 This includes stack traces if you have provided us with sourcemaps, and request and response information if the issue type is a network error.

 Updated 5 days ago